raspberrypilearning/make-an-initial-state-dashboard-for-weather-data/en/step_4.md

 print("Upload code finished")
 ```

 - Save your file, run your code and then take a look at your Initial State account.
-Select the Tiles view and you should see that a new dashboard element has appear and a single data point has been plotted.
+Select the Tiles view and you should see that a new dashboard element has appeared and a single data point has been plotted.

 ![](images/image10.png)